 Once a campaign has been approved, your teacher supervisor can email facilities management and the A/V department directly for your equipment needs.

-After ALL student advocacy campaigns (awareness or fundraising), club students must do a group reflection with their teacher supervisor (add to internal club minutes) and share it with the Coordinator of Local & Global Engagement via email.
-Feel free to use the following questions as a guide to discuss how the campaign went and what to consider for next time:
+After ALL campaigns, clubs and individuals must do a group reflection with their teacher supervisor (add to internal club minutes) and share it with the GGC Council.
+The following questions can be used as a guide:

 What were the specific goals of this campaign (relate this to the SDGs)?

 What strengths of this campaign will you keep, and what learnings might be helpful to consider for future events?